Reverse-23/ReversedPvP/README.md

 # ReversedPvP
 ReversedPvP download rep.

-To find the password for the download got to: https://discord.gg/A2bJSuDkwN
+To find the password for the download and info, got to: https://discord.gg/A2bJSuDkwN